fnatvig/XSTL/README.md

 ## Getting started

 It is recommended to use a virtual environment before running any experiments.

+**Note:** The experiments were conducted on Windows 11 using Python 3.10.11.
+While the code is cross-platform and produces consistent results across environments, exact numerical reproduction of the reported results is most reliable on Windows.

 ### Windows (recommended)